AnatuGreen/ReactNative-ContextAPI-Sample-App/README.md

 Bottom tab navigation (custom) was created by @AnatuGreen and @kiyohken2000 used React's context API to make it possible that when the state is changed on the List screen, it replicated on the Favorites screen and vice versa.

-Normally this is easily possible when you use just Native stack navigation (navigation.navigate) (see: https://reactnavigation.org/docs/params/#what-should-be-in-params) to navigate between screens but tab navigation does not follow that protocol
+Normally this is easily possible when you use just Native stack navigation (navigation.navigate) (see: https://reactnavigation.org/docs/params/#what-should-be-in-params) to navigate between screens but tab navigation does not follow that protocol.

+To run this,
+1. Clone or download the repo and open in your favourite editor (mine is VS code)
+2. yarn install or npm install
+3. expo start
+4. scan qr code your phone

 Thanks to https://github.com/kiyohken2000 for making this possible.